Persimmon and housebuilders set foundations for FTSE gains

 By Helen Reid

-LONDON, July 5 (Reuters) - Britain's major share index climbed higher on Wednesday, bolstered by buoyant housebuilders after a strong trading update from Persimmon, as strength in consumer staples underpinned gains.
+LONDON, July 5 (Reuters) - Britain's major share index climbed higher on Wednesday, bolstered by buoyant housebuilders after a strong trading update from Persimmon, as strength in basic resource stocks underpinned gains.

-Persimmon gained 2.4 percent after a robust trading statement which lifted peers as they absorbed a sign of resilience to pressures on the British consumer.
+Persimmon gained 3.4 percent, on track for its best day in four months, after a robust trading statement which set the housebuilders up for gains as they absorbed a sign of resilience to pressures on the British consumer.

-Persimmon said last month's British parliamentary election had not impacted consumers' demand for new houses, and sales rose 7 percent for the first half.
+Persimmon said the British general election hadn't impacted consumers' demand for new houses, and sales rose 7 percent for the first half.

 "If any of the mainstream housebuilders were to suggest that they are seeing a greater pressure on pricing or reduced level of viewings, it could be taken quite badly by the market," he added.